 * Ability to maintain County Authorized Driver privileges

-* Effective spoken and written (English) communication skills, including the ability to accurately complete forms and reports, etc.
+* Strong and effective spoken and written (English) communication skills, including public speaking skills and the ability to clearly present information to varied audiences

-* Ability to develop and maintain effective working relationships with co-workers and the general public
+* Ability to establish and maintain effective working relationships with co-workers, representatives of cooperating agencies and the general public

 PREFERENCE MAY BE GIVEN FOR:

-* While working in this position, the employee is required to constantly work indoors; and occasionally work outdoors
+* While working in this position, the employee is required to constantly work indoors; and rarely work outdoors

 * One or more interviews